thatgirlfrommoon/Doc-Chat/README.md

 If it is available to crawl, you have it !
 The Doc-chat is ready to consume any knowledge that you present and would act as your study buddy!

-# get started with enviroment setup
+# Setup
-$ Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+- $ Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

 # Python package